Hélio Castroneves: 2014–2017

 He remained with Penske for the 2014 season.
 Castrovenes finished third at the season-opening Grand Prix of St. Petersburg and the Grand Prix of Indianapolis three races later.
 He qualified fourth for the Indianapolis 500, and finished second, 0.0600 seconds behind Hunter-Reay in the second-closest finish in event history after a late race duel for the victory.
 He took pole position for the first Detroit Belle Isle Grand Prix race and won the second.
 After three straight sub-par results, Castroneves finished second in the Pocono IndyCar 500 at Pocono Raceway to tie his teammate Will Power for the points lead, which took after finishing eighth in the Iowa Corn Indy 300.
-He relinquished the points lead after a throttle problem left him 19th in the Honda Indy 200 at Mid-Ohio.
+He relinquished the points lead after a throttle problem left him nineteenth in the Honda Indy 200 at Mid-Ohio.
 Entering the final race, the MAVTV 500 IndyCar World Championships, Castroneves was 51 points behind Power.
 After winning the one point for the pole position, he had to claim victory and for Power to finish seventh or lower to become the champion.
 Castroneves placed 14th for second overall with 609 points.

 For the 2015 season, his Penske car was fitted with Chevrolet's updated aerodynamic package.
 Castroneves achieved consecutive second places in the Indy Grand Prix of Louisiana and the Grand Prix of Long Beach and two pole positions.
 During practice for the Indianapolis 500, he lost control of his car in the first turn, and struck the barrier, flipping his car over 180 degrees and landing upside down.
 He started fifth and ran consistently within the top five but finished seventh.
 The rest of the season saw Castroneves achieve consecutive third places in the Firestone 600 and the Honda Indy Toronto and was second in the ABC Supply Wisconsin 250 along with two more pole positions for fourth overall with 453 points.